cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/how-to-mint-a-nft.md

 ---
 description: >-
-  This tutorial describes how to mint an NFT on the Ethereum blockchain using Web 3 and our smart contract from Part I: How to Create an NFT
+  This tutorial describes how to mint an NFT on the Ethereum blockchain using Web3 and our smart contract from Part I: How to Create an NFT
 ---

 # 🪄How to Mint an NFT